theislab/mubind/docs/index.md

-**Mubind - Multibind**
+**Mubind**

-`mubind` implements a model for learning of sequence associations with genomics data, while using graph representations.
-This model is applicable to both single-cell and bulk data.
+`mubind` (short for *multibind*) is a modeling architecture to learn sequence associations with genomics data reaoduts, while using graph representations.
+The model architecture is flexible and  applicable to both single-cell and bulk data.

 ```{toctree}
 :hidden: true